leondz/dagw-site/content/home/intro.md

 ## Introduction

 It’s hard to develop good tools for Danish NLP when no large and wide-coverage corpus is readily available.
 To address this, the Danish Gigaword project (DAGW) maintains a corpus for Danish with over a billion words.
 This is the homepage for the project.
-The general goals are to create a dataset that is
+The general goals are to create a dataset that is:

  1. representative;
  2. accessible;
- 3. a suitable basis for starting Danish NLP models.
+ 3. a suitable common starting point Danish NLP models.

 The corpus is managed and communicated in English so that the world beyond Denmark can also use the resource.